riff-lang/site/doc/intro.md

 ---
 title: The Riff Programming Language
-before: Last updated 2021/06/26
-toc:    true
 ...

 Riff is a dynamically-typed general-purpose programming language